Meta-Dusk/LanceApp/README.md

 4. After dragging Miku, her position doesn't update, and will return to her initial position pre-drag; happens occasionally, but nothing serious. *This issue is still under scrutiny.*
 5. Miku's randomized movement anchor is misplaced once dragged off-screen at the bottom; only happens if you intentionally drag her way below bounds of the monitor. *This issue is still under scrutiny.*
 6. When launching the app, it sometimes just doesn't stop loading; try [Fix 1](#fix-1). *This issue is still under scrutiny.*
+7. When launching the app, it sometiems refuses to show itself, thus forcing the app to become a background process, which can only be exited by ending it in the task maanger, which is very inconvenient.
+You can try [Fix 1](#fix-1) but I sure hope this doesn't happen **at all**.
+I've implemented a hot fix for this, and the possible reason for this issue, is with how `flet` handles page visibility, when it has been initially set to `False`.

 ## Features